strength. durability. QUALITY.

 About me.

-D. “Koa” Balanay-Tahkiné, MAcOM, Dipl.
+Dr. D. “Koa” Balanay-Tahkiné, DAOM, Dipl.
 O.M.
 (NCCAOM)®, L.Ac.

 I am a licensed acupuncturist in Texas and Minnesota, and a Diplomate of Oriental Medicine from the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM)®.
 I received my Masters in Acupuncture and Chinese medicine in 2018, and received certification in oncology acupuncture in 2023 after studying with Memorial Sloan Kettering Cancer Center and also with Yair Maimon (OMD, PhD, Ac) of Israel.